Khushbusaifi012/Django-rest-books-api/README.md

 The **Book API** is a simple application built using **Django** and **Django REST Framework** to manage a collection of books.
 This API allows you to perform CRUD (Create, Read, Update, Delete) operations for books in a database.

 The API includes endpoints to:
-- Retrieve a list of all books
+- Retrieve a list of all books.
-- Add a new book
+- Add a new book.
-- Get details of a single book
+- Get details of a single book.
-- Update book details
+- Update book details.
-- Delete a book
+- Delete a book.

 ## Features